- Although Earth’s volcanic rocks have variable compositions, and contain many different elements, silicon and oxygen dominate most magmas.

 Different minerals melt at different temperatures.
 Ice, for example, melts when the temperature reaches 0 oC at one atmosphere pressure, but gold (shown melting in Figure 3.30) melts at 1,064 oC.
 Many minerals melt at temperatures above the melting temperatures for ice and gold.
 Quartz, for example melts at 1,670 oC at one atmosphere pressure, and Mg-olivine (forsterite) melts at 1,890 oC.
 When ice, gold, quartz, or forsterite melt, the composition of the melt is the same as the solid.
 Thus, ice melts to produce water, molten gold has the same composition as solid gold, molten quartz is SiO2, and molten forsterite is Mg2SiO4.

-Ice, halite, quartz, and forsterite melt at a specific temperatures and pressures, and the composition of the liquid that forms is the same as the composition of the solid.
-In contrast, K-feldspar, plagioclase, and many other minerals, melt over a range of temperatures at a given pressure, and the composition of the melt is different from the original solid until all is melted.
+Ice, halite, quartz, and forsterite melt at specific temperatures (that vary if pressure varies), and the composition of the liquid that forms is the same as the composition of the solid.
+In contrast, K-feldspar, plagioclase, and many other minerals, melt incrementally over a range of temperatures at a given pressure.
+When they melt, the composition of the melt is different from the original solid until all is melted.
 Minerals that melt at a single temperature are said to melt congruently; those that melt over a range of temperatures melt incongruently.

 Crystallization of molten plagioclase is just the opposite of melting.
 The first crystals to form will be more anorthite-rich than the magma.
 As temperature drops, more, and larger, crystals will grow until all the melt is gone.
 As this occurs, the composition of the crystals will change, becoming more albite-rich.
 When crystallization is complete, the final crystal will have the same composition as the original melt.
 If equilibrium conditions are maintained, as crystallization proceeds, plagioclase crystals should be homogeneous – they should have the same composition throughout.
 In laboratory experiments, this may happen, but in nature it sometimes does not.
 The two images in Figure 3.31 show compositional zoning in two plagioclase feldspars from an igneous rock.
 The images were obtained using a scanning electron microscope, and the colors show the distribution of calcium and sodium (purple zones are more sodium rich).
 If the crystals had stayed in equilibrium with the melt as they grew, the compositions would be uniform and no concentric rings would be visible.
 However, the rings, showing compositional variation, are typical for many plutonic rocks.